qyyin0516/DepMap-analysis/README.md

 However, the folder `DepMap-analysis/dataset` is stored in Google Drive because of the file size limitations of GitHub.
 Please download the folder via https://drive.google.com/drive/folders/1CWI-P40QcIpNmYxleX5y-6KvhfznYadg?usp=sharing.
 Thank you!

 ## Usage
-Executing `code/gene/main.py` evaluates the supervised models, providing fitness metrics such as AUC and accuracy, along with identifying important pathways.
+Executing `code/gene/main.py` evaluates the supervised models (xNNDriver), providing fitness metrics such as AUC and accuracy, along with identifying important pathways.
 Users need to specify the input gene list and the output file name for the fitness results of all genes (AUC and accuracy).
-Similarly, executing `code/mutation/main.py` generates ARVs and calculates the relevance scores of pathways, averaged across all cell lines.
-Users should specify the output file name for the ARVs and pathways.
+Similarly, executing `code/mutation/main.py` (xAEDriver) generates DVRs and calculates the relevance scores of pathways, averaged across all cell lines.
+Users should specify the output file name for the DVRs and pathways.

 The list below is the options for `code/gene/main.py`.